Han1s/Coding-Notes/Udemy--clean_code.md

 - they should do exactly **one thing**
   - the thing is usually related to the level of abstraction (e.g. validating via low level function and saving via higher level interface)
 - you can achieve that by splitting functions into multiple functions

+## 49. Why levels of abstraction matter

+Functions should do work that's **one level of abstraction below their name**

+## 50. When should you split?

+- can you extract a code that work on a same functionality from the function?
+- can you extract a code that requires more interpretation than the surrounding code? (viz.
+Level of abstraction)
+- for reusability (Dry)